Is There Mail Delivery Or Is The Post Office Open On Presidents Day?

 There are several sources online that list the federal holidays that the post office observes and closes for, but it’s probably best to use the USPS Holidays & Events calendar for the 2019 holidays that they maintain on their official website.

 That being said, you may see some delivery and mailing services operating normally by commercial couriers such as FedEx and UPS.
-And you may also still see some packages arriving from online retailer Amazon at the end of this three-day weekend since they use multinational courier services.
+However, packages arriving from online retailer Amazon sent by UPS or FedEx will not arrive on Presidents Day because they follow the same federal holiday schedule as the USPS does.
+For more information about open offices and stores and deliveries regarding FedEx, UPS and DHL, see here.

 Presidents Day was created in 1879, and the country began celebrating it the year that followed.
 In the beginning, it was held on the first president’s birthday on February 22.
 However, in 1971, it was officially moved to the third Monday in February.
 Also interesting is the fact that Presidents Day was the first federal holiday that was created to honor an American citizen.